 - Participate as members of interdisciplinary teams encountering diverse cohorts of older adults in various settings.

-To fulfill the requirements of the minor, students must complete a minimum of 18 credit hours in approved courses, including GERON 101/NURS 199: Introduction to Aging and GERON 395: Capstone Project.
-Courses in the minor must have a gerontology focus, will be drawn from across the curriculum, and may include periodic special topics courses.
-Search Self-Service using the course type "Gerontology" to find approved courses from across the disciplines.
-Students seeking to complete the minor should consult with the program advisor.
+To fulfill the requirements of the minor, students must complete a minimum of 18 credit hours in approved courses, including GERON 101/NURS 199, Introduction to Aging (3) and GERON 395, Capstone Project (3 or 4) plus 4 gerontology options.
+Courses in the minor must have a focus on aging, will be drawn from across the SXU curriculum, and may include periodic special topics courses.
+At least one-half of the credit hours used to fulfill the minor must be completed at Saint Xavier University.

 Faculty and Administration

-Contact: Dr. Diane Heliker (firstname.lastname@example.org)
+Contact: Coordinator: Dr. Diane Heliker (firstname.lastname@example.org)